thekwilson/kubernetesdemo/README.md

     * [buildAADAKSCluster.sh](buildAADAKSCluster.sh) - primary script to call the command to create the AKS Cluster

 Example #2: Secure Objects in Kubernetes with AAD by:
-* Creating a Custom Role in Azure to support AAD User/Group Kubernetes credential access with reduced permissions
 * Creating a new Namespace in Kubernetes
 * Applying a new Kubernetes Role Definition manifest/yml file that enables whatever APIs and verbs that role needs
 * Applying a Kubernetes Role Binding to bind the role created to AAD object (users and groups)